khiannadeseide/Intent-Preservation-Benchmark.krd/project/Project_Status.md

 The next major milestone is development of the first functional MVP, allowing researchers to evaluate benchmark cases, compare AI-generated outputs with source material, classify reliability failures, and generate standardized evaluation reports through a unified platform.

 Long term Vision

-The long-term objective is to develop an open-source research platform that helps researchers evaluate how and where large language models preserve—or fail to preserve—human intent during complex information transformation.
+The long-term objective is to develop an open-source research platform that helps researchers evaluate how and where large language models preserve, or fail to preserve human intent during complex information transformation.
 Although healthcare serves as the initial validation domain, the underlying methodology is intended to evolve into a reusable evaluation framework for additional high-stakes domains.